 May students rejected from Columbia appeal their admission decision?

 No. If your application to Columbia is denied, that decision is final.
-There is no appeal process for admission decisions, and applicants are not reconsidered for admission.
+There is no appeal process for admissions decisions, and applicants are not reconsidered for admission.
 Every application receives a review from members of the professional admissions staff.
-Are satmake only after the care and deliberation that all our candidates deserve, we must say once again that we cannot accept any requests for reconsideration of these decisions.
+Because we do feel confident that our decisions, however difficult, are commitments that we make only after the care and deliberation that all our candidates deserve, we cannot accept any requests for reconsideration of these decisions.

 My country has mandatory military or other national service.
 How does that affect the timing of my application to Columbia?